jstoiko/laurakliger.com/content/homepage/faq.md

 {{< details "How much does it cost?" >}}
 - $200 /hour for initial intake meeting , observation session, analysis and behavior plan development.
-- $250 /week includes: weekly session, review of behavior plan, on-demand support.
+- $250 /week includes: weekly session, review of behavior plan, continuous support.

+I don’t turn anyone away.
+I enjoy working with socioeconomically diverse families and I am willing to work with you on a sliding fee scale if your family needs it.
+Please feel comfortable to reach out and inquire.
 {{< /details >}}

 {{< details "Can you bill my insurance directly?" >}}